yasiryagi/helpdesk/roles/validators/README.md

 # Instructions

 The instructions below covers Windows, Mac and Linux.
 As a general note, remember to use your `session` key when setting the `memo` to qualify for the monero rewards.
+Some browsers will work better than others, but in general, chrome and chromium based browsers seems to offer the best experience, as it allows you to connect to your own node in `Settings`.

+**Note**
+After introducing `Memberships` to the platform, we found it to be confusing to have a concept of both `Accounts` and `Memberships`.
+We are in the process of renaming the `Accounts` to the `Keys`, but there are still traces of `Account` showing up.

 ---